jnehrenworth/small-corpora-scd/README.md

 ## Important Caveats

 - The `temporal_attention` model in `models/` will only run on a single GPU.
 It is probably the case that enough debugging would enable it to run on multiple GPU instances, but if you are testing a new model and wish to run it across multiple GPUs it may be easiest to delete all evaluation of the `temporal_attention` model from `experiments.py`.

+-  The `temporal_attention` model requires around 20GB of GPU RAM if running on a GPU.
+These memory constraints can be ameliorated at the cost of additional runtime by changing the `per_device_train_batch_size` evaluation argument in the `train_ta` function in `evaluate.py`.

 - As noted in [Literary Analysis](#literary-analysis), it will not be possible to run `literary_analysis.py` without access to digitized copies of Fanon's *The Wretched of the Earth* and Hartman's *Scenes of Subjection*.
 Unfortunately, we cannot make these publicly available due to copyright.
 Please reach out to obtain copies.